Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 3. Required Tolerances

-Tighter tolerances in CNC prototyping significantly impact costs, as they necessitate more precise machining techniques.
+Tighter tolerances in CNC prototyping significantly impact costs, necessitating more precise machining techniques.
 Achieving higher precision requires slower machining speeds, multiple passes, and potentially specialized tooling, all of which increase production time and expenses.

 Studies have demonstrated that tightening tolerances from rough (e.g., ±0.030″) to tighter (e.g., ±0.005″) can double prototyping costs.
 For ultra-tight tolerances (e.g., ±0.001″), costs can quadruple.
 Therefore, when evaluating quotes for CNC prototyping, it’s crucial to prioritize functionality over extreme precision.
 Loose tolerances may be sufficient for prototyping purposes, allowing for functional prototypes while keeping costs manageable.